Child Custody Enforcement

 There is often some confusion between visitation and custody, and the enforcement of each can be quite different.
 Visitation (or possession or periods of access) is the time that each parent is able to spend time with the children, according to the order, absent an agreement between the parties.
 Custody applies to the parental rights that each parent has.
 Often they are the same rights that married couples have without any order at all – the right to make educational, medical or psychological decisions, the right to take the children to the emergency room, the right to consent to marriage or enlistment in the armed forces while a child is under the age of eighteen, etc.

-Other custody rights might include a first right of refusal, where each parent is to let the other parent watch the children if a babysitter is needed, an injunction against drinking alcohol while in possession of the children, or from having overnight adults of the opposite sex spend the night when the children are there.
+Other custody rights might include the first right of refusal, where each parent is to let the other parent watch the children if a babysitter is needed, an injunction against drinking alcohol while in possession of the children, or from having overnight adults of the opposite sex spend the night when the children are there.

 If a parent is to notify the other parent of these decisions before they are made, if the parents are to agree on some of these decisions in advance, or if there are injunctions which should be respected, the violation of those obligations may lead to an enforcement of the order.